Scarias/Scarias/README.md

 ## Interests

-It's simple: I'm interested in make people happy with code, and imrpove their life's quality.
+It's simple: I'm interested in make people happy with code, and improve their life's quality.
 I think we can do **anything** with programming, and I want to use that ideal to help my loved ones.

 If your project or work has that objective, I would be happy to be part of that.